Why do so few small businesses offer a 401(k) plan to their employees?

 What does "fiduciary duty" mean?

-Captain401 is a plan fiduciary.
+Captain401 is a plan fiduciary, and you have the option to choose between 3(38) or 3(21) in terms of fiduciary responsibility.
 According to the US Department of Labor (DOL):

 Fiduciaries have important responsibilities and are subject to standards of conduct because they act on behalf of participants in a retirement plan and their beneficiaries.
 These responsibilities include: